wiicode/cybersecurity-framework/silver-training/cloudsecurity-10-auth.md

 # 10\.
 Identity and authentication

-All access to service interfaces should be constrained to authenticated and authorised individuals.
+All access to service interfaces should be constrained to authenticated and authorized individuals.

-Weak authentication to these interfaces may enable unauthorised access to your systems, resulting in the theft or modification of your data, changes to your service, or a denial of service.
+Weak authentication to these interfaces may enable unauthorized access to your systems, resulting in the theft or modification of your data, changes to your service, or a denial of service.

 Importantly, authentication should occur over secure channels.
 Email, HTTP or telephone are vulnerable to interception and social engineering attacks.

 ## **Goals**

-You should have confidence that identity and authentication controls ensure users are authorised to access specific interfaces.
+You should have confidence that identity and authentication controls ensure users are authorized to access specific interfaces.

 ## **Implementation – Identity and authentication**